 Remember that puppies shouldn’t be bathed until they are at least 3 or 4 months old.

-‘What if I bathed my dog yesterday and he got his face covered in mud?’ then cleansing wipes can be your true allies in this scenario.
+‘What if I bathed him yesterday and he got his face covered in mud, should I give my dog a bath again?’ then cleansing wipes can be your true allies in this scenario.
 You can use them to clean your dog when bathing is not an option.

-One thing you can do before bathing your dog is brushing him.
+One thing you can do before giving your pup a bath is brushing him.
 Why?
 Simple, not only will it prevent pipeline hair clogging but it will also help your dog get rid of tangles or mats which, after a bath, can remain humid and damage his skin.

 Take into account that dogs are very sensitive to heat and that their sense of temperature is different from ours, so make sure to adjust it correctly.

 ‘Whenever I grab the shampoo, my dog sneaks out immediately’